rams1987/chat_bot/README.md

 If you encounter issues:
 1. Run `python test_deployment.py` to check imports
+2. Deploy `app_debug.py` to identify API issues
-2. Check the Streamlit Cloud logs
+3. Check the Streamlit Cloud logs
-3. Verify your API key is working
+4. Verify your API key is working
-4. Test locally first to isolate issues
+5. Test locally first to isolate issues

 ## License